 Students must successfully complete 66.67 percent (2/3) or more of the credit hours attempted, including those credit hours transferred in.
 Credits for coursework completed with a grade of 'D' or better will count as successfully completed credit hours.
 Credits for withdrawn (official or unofficial), incomplete, developmental and all repeated courses (regardless of whether or not the credits were academically "forgiven"), as well as transfer courses, are included in credit hours attempted.
+Credits for coursework attempted/completed with a pass/fail grade will be included in the completion rate calculation.
 The cumulative course completion rate is calculated by dividing the cumulative number of successfully completed credit hours by the cumulative number of attempted credit hours.